-This is an abbreviated list of definitions for words or terms particularly relevant to this Approved Document.
+This is an abbreviated list of definitions for words or terms particularly relevant to this Verification Method and Acceptable Solution.
 The definitions for any other italicised words may be found in the New Zealand Building Code Handbook.

-- Access chamber A chamber with working space at drain level through which the drain passes either as an open channel or as a pipe incorporating an inspection point. - Building has the meaning ascribed to it by the Building Act 1991. - Construct in relation to a building, includes to build, erect, prefabricate, and relocate; and construction has a corresponding meaning. - Drain A pipe normally laid below ground level including fittings and equipment and intended to convey foul water or surface water to an outfall. - Inspection chamber A chamber with working space at ground level through which the drain passes either as an open channel or as a pipe incorporating an inspection point. - Inspection point A removable cap at drain level through which access may be made for cleaning and inspecting the drainage system.
+Access chamber A chamber with working space at drain level through which the drain passes either as an open channel or as a pipe incorporating an inspection point.

+Building has the meaning given to it by sections 8 and 9 of the Building Act 2004.

+- Construct in relation to a building, includes to build, erect, prefabricate, and relocate; and construction has a corresponding meaning. - Drain A pipe normally laid below ground level including fittings and equipment and intended to convey foul water or surface water to an outfall. - Inspection chamber A chamber with working space at ground level through which the drain passes either as an open channel or as a pipe incorporating an inspection point. - Inspection point A removable cap at drain level through which access may be made for cleaning and inspecting the drainage system.